magenta/magenta/demos/ai-jam-js/README.md

 MIDI input is routed from the browser to MIDI ports "magenta_piano_in" and "magenta_drums_in", on which two instances of the `magenta_midi` binary are listening; one for piano and the other for drums.
 Both of these instances output responses to the "magenta_out" port, which the browser is listening to for playback.

 The two `magenta_midi` instances are kept in sync by a running `midi_clock` binary that outputs a metronome using MIDI control change messages on the "magenta_clock" port.
-You can listen to the metronome by pressing the 'Z' key while the browser is in focus.
+You can listen to the metronome by pressing the `Z` key while the browser is in focus.

 If you'd like to use your own device or software for synthesis, you can simply mute the browser tab and route these MIDI ports appropriately to your device.